gwt-plugins/gwt-eclipse-plugin/README.md

 ### Importing
 Simply use Maven to import all the plugins and modules.

-* Use Eclipse Maven Import and import with recursion.
+* Use Eclipse Import and choose import with Existing Maven projects.
+Don't forget to select recursive import.
-* Select all the projects and import.
+* Select all the projects and import them.
+This will create the .project, .classpath and .settings files.
+If some exist, they will be overwritten.

 ### Target Definition
 The target defintion build is based off of the Google Cloud Tools.
 Follow their instructions to build.